 Tips for Protecting Yourself at Home

-- Make sure to store your personal information in a secure location.
+- If you employ outside help, or are having work done in your house make sure you store your personal information in a secure location.
 A safe in your house or a safe deposit box at your bank is best.

-- Enroll in eStatements to have bank and credit card statements sent electronically rather than to your mailbox at home.
+- Enroll to have bank and credit card statements sent electronically rather than to your mailbox at home.